The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus: Results

 The maximum ionospheric thermal pressure at Venus often exceeds the solar wind dynamic pressure \cite{zhang_comparisons_1992}.
 The thermal pressure of the ionosphere, therefore, plays a dominant role in the pressure balance underneath the ionopause.
-Figure~\ref{fig:alt}a shows a typical example of the pressure configuration in the ionopause at Venus (Orbit 168 on 21 May 1979) during solar maximum.
+Figure~\ref{fig:alt}a shows a typical example of the pressure configuration at the ionopause at Venus (Orbit 168 on 21 May 1979) during solar maximum.
 Inside the ionopause, as the thermal pressure decreases, the magnetic pressure is forced to increase to maintain the pressure balance.
 There are some rare occasions shown in Figure 2b (Orbit 190 on 12 June 1979), where the magnetic pressure underneath the ionopause is around the same order of magnitude as the thermal pressure.
 In such cases, both of the pressure terms are equally important in balancing the solar wind dynamic pressure above the ionopause.

 Due to the lower ionospheric thermal pressure at Mars, the behavior of the Martian ionopause is expected to be different from the ionopause at Venus.
-Figure 2c shows a rare, Venusian-like (typical pressure configuration at Venus) pressure configuration in the Martian ionopause, only found in 13\% of all the cases over a 11-year period.
-In contrast, the similar pressure configuration at Venus shown in Figure~\ref{fig:alt}a is observed at least 65\% of the time \cite{luhmann_observations_1980, elphic_venus_1981}.
-Figure~\ref{fig:alt}d shows a typical pressure configuration in the ionopause at Mars, where the magnetic pressure is clearly seen to play a dominant roll in the pressure balance anywhere in the ionopause.
+Figure 2c shows a rare, Venusian-like (typical pressure configuration at Venus; unmagnetized) pressure configuration at the Martian ionopause, only found in 13\% of all the cases over a 11-year period.
+This type of configuration usually occurs when the normal component of the solar wind dynamic pressure is extremely low ($<0.03$ nPa), so that the ionosphere is mostly in an unmagnetized state as the maximum thermal pressure of the ionosphere is sufficient to balance the total pressure above the ionopause, much like the case at Venus.
+In contrast, the similar pressure configuration at Venus shown in Figure~\ref{fig:alt}a is observed at least 65\% of cases at solar maximum \cite{luhmann_observations_1980, elphic_venus_1981} and $\sim 52\%$ at solar minimum \cite{angsmann_magnetic_2011}.
+Figure~\ref{fig:alt}d shows a typical pressure configuration (magnetized) at the ionopause at Mars, where the magnetic pressure is clearly seen to play a dominant roll in the pressure balance anywhere at the ionopause.